SonarSource/sonar-java/README.md

 ## <a name="testing"></a>Testing

-To run tests locally follow these instructions
+To run tests locally follow these instructions.

 ### Build the Project and Run Unit Tests